Victoria Covid-19 exposure sites: list of Melbourne and regional Vic coronavirus hotspots and case location alerts

 Users viewing this page via Google Amp may experience a technical fault.
 If the following table is not displaying correctly, please click here to reload the page on theguardian.com which should correct the problem.

-This list of exposure sites is ordered alphabetically by suburb by default.
-By clicking or tapping on the column headings, the table can be sorted by suburb, site name, exposure period or date added, allowing you to see the most recently added sites first.
+This list of exposure sites is ordered by most recently added sites first.
+To help you find the sites you’re looking for, the table can be sorted by suburb, site name, exposure period or date added by clicking or tapping on the column headings.

 To see the column headings and sort them, this page needs to be viewed on desktop or, if using a mobile web browser, by turning your phone sideways to view the page in landscape.